analyticascent/confounder/README.md

 In statistics, a *confounding variable* is a variable that distorts what the true relationship is between two variables.
 Good studies are supposed to control for these using a variety of techniques, including random sampling and time-series analysis.
 Because [omitted-variable bias](https://en.wikipedia.org/wiki/Omitted-variable_bias) is so common - yet easy to check for using a simple "yes/no" classification - the program has been named after this type of variable.

-For [over 175 years](https://en.wikipedia.org/wiki/Mill's_Methods), the problem of confounding variables - along with two other key methodological issues - has been known to be critical in how we draw statistical inferences.
+For [over 175 years](https://en.wikipedia.org/wiki/Mill's_Methods), the problem of confounding variables - along with two other key methodological issues - has been known to be critical in how we draw statistical inferences - a brief history of the development of such criteria can be found here: http://changingminds.org/explanations/research/conclusions/inferring_cause.htm

 In modern terms, this triad of standards is described below: